-After ten years of exploring Atlanta’s residential HVAC scene, we’ve seen just about every problem you can imagine.
+After more than a decade spent exploring Atlanta’s residential HVAC scene, we’ve seen just about every problem you can imagine.
 Big problems, small problems, unusual problems, trivial problems, expensive problems… You name it, we’ve seen it.

 And oversized systems are among the most common HVAC problems in our area.

 In fact, it’s unusual that a week goes by that we don’t encounter a system that’s too big for the house it’s tasked to cool and heat.
 The problem is that widespread.

 But wait.
 Isn't bigger HVAC more powerful and, therefore… better?